Spoilers For ‘The Young And The Restless’: Victor Breaks Victoria’s Heart

 “She was very surprised to receive the news from someone in the press rather than hearing it from Victor,” Heinle revealed.
 “Victor explains that he intended to tell Victoria himself, but someone at Newman leaked hit to the press.”

 For Victoria, this all comes down to her dad using her to get back at Adam.
-No matter how much she does, Victor never allows Victoria to take the reigns and truly be his heir apparent.
+No matter how much she does, Victor never allows Victoria to take the reins and truly be his heir apparent.
 Victor always wants Adam, or sometimes even Nick (Joshua Morrow), to take over for him at the family business.
 However, out of all his children, Victor’s daughters, Victoria and Abby (Melissa Ordway), are always the most interested in following in his footsteps at work.
 Now that Adam left town and Victor stepped back into the CEO position, Victoria feels foolish.
 In the end, no matter how much Victoria accomplishes at Newman Enterprises, Adam always seems to have the upper hand where Victor is concerned.

 “She feels she has proven herself time and time again that she’s more than capable of running Newman,” Heinle said.